lszl84/wx_cmake_template/README.md

 ## Using as a Template (Linux/Mac)

-To create another project from the template, use the provided `copy_to_project.sh` script.
+Use the provided `copy_to_project.sh` script to create another project from the template.

 ```bash
 ./copy_to_project.sh directory project_name